 2015 We battled against cancellation of Phase 2.
 Utilities claimed it didn't fit the CPUC Rule 20-A criteria, but PPNA ultimately prevailed and the project got back on course--or so we thought.
 Read on, to 2018.

-2017 The preliminary Engineering Assessment for Phase 2 to determine approximate costs was completed, and results from the show of interest ballots mailed to residents in July was 70% favored proceeding to the next step.
+2017 The preliminary Engineering Assessment for Phase 2 to determine approximate costs was completed, and results from the July show of interest ballots favored by 70% to proceed to the next step.

 2018 A year of utter frustration